 - a.
-Advance online ticketing and electronic waivers for hands-free registration will be adopted where possible.
-Advance ticketing allows the organizer to limit the number of participants and provides the ability to communicate directly with them prior to, during and after the event.
+Advance online registration and electronic waivers for hands-free registration will be adopted where possible.
+Advance registration allows the organizer to limit the number of participants and provides the ability to communicate directly with them prior to, during and after the event.
 Online registration also allows organizers to require riders to confirm they are not ill or have any symptoms. - b.
 Electronic waivers eliminate the requirement for a paper signature or use of a pen that can be shared.
-Organizers should consult with their insurance provider to determine the necessity of obtaining signed paper releases during a post-COVID-19 time.
+Recreational riding organizers should consult with the AMA Recreational Riding to determine the availability of this option for your organization.
 See, Addendum A for Rider Registration/Check-in Options. - c.
 Participants will receive a printed handout upon entry detailing social distancing and facility rules regarding safe practices.
 These include avoiding groups, wearing facemasks at all times when not riding, use of hand sanitizer stations, etc. - d.
 Participant parking will be spaced out to maintain approximately 10 feet between vehicles and will be organized in accordance with social distancing guidelines. - e.
-Competition Rules will be modified to meet social distancing guidelines where possible.
-Riders Meetings will be conducted via FM transmitter. - f.
-Signs will be displayed at entry gates and throughout the facility regarding proper safe health practices and use of facemasks. - g.
-Bleachers or any fixed seating in general spectating areas will be restricted and/or eliminated. - h.
-To assist in keeping social distancing guidelines, participant admissions will be limited to a percentage capacity within given sections of the facility, e.g., the larger the area the larger the number of admissions. - i.
+Signs will be displayed at entry and throughout the facility regarding proper health practices and use of facemasks.

+- f.
+Bleachers or any fixed seating in general spectating areas will be restricted and/or eliminated. - g.
+To assist in keeping social distancing guidelines, participant admissions will be limited to a percentage capacity within given sections of the facility, e.g., the larger the area the larger the number of admissions. - h.
 Primary First Aid Station will be provided at all events as normal.